Memory ballooning with Edera

 Dynamic mode (default)

-In dynamic mode, memory is adjusted automatically between configured min
+In dynamic mode, memory is adjusted automatically between configured min and max values based on actual usage.

 Pods can omit the annotation, or include: